ebcoop/rulesandpolicies/Rules.md

 ## Part 9 Policies of the co-operative

-#### 72  Effect of policies @(Alternate A)

-1. The policies of the co-operative have the effect of a contract under seal—

-    a)  between the co-operative and each member; and

-    b)  between the co-operative and each director, the chief executive officer and
-the secretary of the co-operative; and

-    c)  between a member and each other member.

-2. Under the contract, each of those persons agrees to observe and perform the
-provisions of the policies as in force for the time being so far as those provisions apply to
-the person.

-#### 72  Effect of policies @(Alternate B)
+#### 72  Effect of policies

 1. The co-operative, as well as each member, director, officer and the secretary of the co-operative, must abide by the policies of the co-operative.

-2. The policies of the co-operative may conditionally or unconditionally limit the powers of, or restrict or dictate the decisions which may be made by, the co-operative, as well as each member, director, officer or the secretary of the co-operative.
+2. The policies of the co-operative may conditionally or unconditionally limit the powers of, or restrict or dictate the decisions or resolutions which may be made by, the co-operative, as well as each member, director, officer or the secretary of the co-operative.

-3. The policies may set out punitive measures if not followed, such as the imposition of fines or the suspension and expulsion of members
+3. The policies may prescribe specific situations where members shall be or suspended or expelled.

+4. An ordinary resolution may overturn or repeal a suspension or expellation of a member, but only if a policy was the sole mechanism of suspension or expellation.

 #### 73  Limitations of policies